Codecademy/docs/content/pandas/concepts/groupby/terms/count/count.md

 ---
 Title: '.count()'
-Description: 'Produces a Series or DataFrame with counts of the values for each group in a GroupBy object.'
+Description: 'Produces a new Series or DataFrame with counts of the values for each group in a GroupBy object.'
 Subjects:
   - 'Computer Science'
   - 'Data Science'